 University – Work Hard Play Hard

 Your first year is about settling in and understanding the course.
 For some the work you do in the first year won’t go towards your final grade, but it is still important t complete to a high standard.
 The second year is quite similar to the first, but your third and final year (can be four or more depending on the course) is when the work is most important.
 For many courses the work in this year is what they use for the final grade, so revision and coursework is vital.
-When graduation arrives the one thing to take into consideration is the possibility that a job may not be there when students finish/graduate University.
+When graduation arrives, the one thing to take into consideration is the possibility that a job may not be there when students finish/graduate University.
 With thousands of graduates leaving and looking for work at the same time, securing a position can be hard.
 For some they can find one in a few weeks/months, for others it can take longer.

 Apprenticeships – Lets get down to Business

 Though the hours and job roles are full time, course work and exams will happen through the completion of the apprenticeship with training provided.
 Every apprentice has a tutor with face-to-face visits, online web cam and telephone calls.
-If ever struggling or need help, they are there to give any guidance needed.
-The length of an apprenticeship is much shorter then that of University, lasting between 12 to 18 months.
+If you are ever struggling or need help, they are there to give any guidance needed.
+The length of an apprenticeship is much shorter than that of University, lasting between 12 to 18 months.
 Where as it can be 3 years or more if you decide to stay in education.

-One of the main advantages of an apprenticeship is that you will have experience in a working environment, meaning you will have a better understanding of what to expect in the business world.
-Something to take in consideration even though each apprentice is paid; the starting wage is from £3.90 hour.
+One of the main advantages of an apprenticeship is that you will have experience in a working environment, giving you a better understanding of what to expect in the business world.
+Something to take in consideration even though each apprentice is paid; the starting wage is from £4.30 hour.
 Meaning that for travel, owning a car, renting or living away from home, you will need to figure out if this is financially viable.
 Some business may pay more than the starting wage, but again this depends on the employer.
 Throughout the time of completing an apprenticeship, the employer will review your progress at the end of your 6-month probation.
 If they feel that you are progressing well, your rate of pay will rise.

 Depending on where the apprenticeship is taking place, no employer will be the same.
 For example, if the Apprenticeship is in Digital Marketing one employer will be looking for certain things that another wouldn’t.
 Even though the qualification you complete will be the same, the tone and expectations of each business will vary.
 Instead of learning the same things as 100+ students, your time as an apprentice can be unique.
 When the apprenticeship is completed, the employer can offer a full time position.
-If at the end of your 6-month probation.
-If they feel that you are progressing well, your rate of pay will rise.
+If at the end you decide that you want to move on, an apprenticeship is a highly recognised qualification and easily transferable into different roles..

 What do I do now?